Lab Director Stephanie shares her lecture, “Conversational Chemistry,” with the Merrill-Cazier Library’s Friends of the Library community.

 June, 2020

-The NIH has funded our R21 project on perceptual training of dysarthric speech.
-We will identify speaker and listener parameters that allow training paradigms to be optimized for intelligibility outcomes in dysarthria treatment.
-Stephanie Borrie and Kaitlin Lansford serve as the principal investigators for the study, with Tyson Barrett as a co-investigator.
+NIH has funded our R21 project on perceptual training for dysarthric speech.
+We will identify speaker and listener factors that optimize training for improved intelligibility.
+The project is led by MPIs Stephanie Borrie and Kaitlin Lansford, with Tyson Barrett as co-investigator.

 April, 2020

-The NIH has funded our R21 project.
-We will investigate the use of speech signal-processing techniques to overcome speech-in-noise difficulties for listeners (with and without hearing loss) understanding dysarthria.
-This work is in collaboration with Sarah Yoho Leopold (PI).
+The NIH has funded our R21 project to investigate how speech signal-processing techniques can improve speech-in-noise understanding of dysarthria for listeners with and without hearing loss.
+This work is in collaboration with PI Sarah Yoho Leopold.

 Rochelle, Jessica, Sadie, Nicole, Camille, Samantha, and Stephanie